Buy Now or Later: Making The Ideal Financial Decision In a Changing Market.

 Putting it All Together

 You’ve started your journey to homeownership by reading this book.
-You have gone over your credit report and optimized your credit score to get the best rate.
+You have gone over your credit report and optimized your credit score to get the great rate.
 You have gotten enough cash together for your down payment and closing costs.
 Your lender has pre-approved your loan.
 Now you’re ready to go house shopping!

 When you find the Realtor® you want to work with, give him or her a copy of your pre-approval letter.
 This will prove that you have done your homework.